bpfautsch/esphome-legacy-ceiling-fan-bridge/README.md

 Once exposed via ESPHome's native API, the fan appears as a standard entity in Home Assistant.
 From there:

-- <!-- e.g. "Controllable via the standard HA dashboard fan card" -->
+- Controllable via the standard HA dashboard fan card
-- <!-- e.g. "Voice control via [Assistant/Alexa/etc.]" -->
-- <!-- e.g. "Scheduled automations — e.g. auto-off after X hours" -->

-See [`home-assistant/automations.yaml`](home-assistant/automations.yaml) for example automations built on top of this integration.
+A base automation is needed to track the fan when the physical remote or switch is used to control the fan.
+Please see the automation [`homeassistant/automation.yaml`](homeassistant/automation.yaml)

 ## What I'd Improve Next